smyjt/newsletter-signup/README.md

-Signup page for a newsletter
+Signup page for a newsletter.
 Visit the website at https://radiant-waters-70643.herokuapp.com/